 Advantages of Qualitative Variable

-There are some advantages of using qualitative variables in research.
+There are several advantages of using qualitative variables.

 Limitations of Qualitative Variable

 Some Limitations of Qualitative Variable are as follows:

 - Subjectivity: Qualitative data is often collected through open-ended questions or prompts, which can lead to subjective responses that are difficult to quantify or compare.
 This can make it challenging to establish inter-rater reliability and can limit the generalizability of the findings.

 - Limited sample size: Qualitative research often involves small sample sizes, which can limit the generalizability of the findings.
 While qualitative research is typically focused on gaining a deep understanding of a particular issue, the findings may not be representative of the broader population.

 - Time-consuming: Qualitative research can be time-consuming, particularly when collecting and analyzing data.
 Researchers must spend significant amounts of time in the field, conducting interviews or focus groups, and then transcribing and analyzing the data.